 D.C.
 Hunger Solutions partners with ESA to provide information, outreach, training to community partners, and application assistance to help connect more eligible residents to SNAP/Food Stamps.
 If you want to apply, follow the links to the right for more information on eligibility and how to apply.
 If you are a community-based agency interested in outreach materials or training for your staff, visit our resource page or contact us (firstname.lastname@example.org).

 What's happening with SNAP/Food Stamps in D.C.?

 Information on the SNAP/Food Stamp Benefit Decrease

-On November 1, families will see their SNAP benefits decrease due to the end of the extra benefits provided by the 2009 “stimulus” federal law.
+On November 1, 2013, families saw their SNAP benefits decrease due to the premature ending of the extra benefits provided by the 2009 “stimulus” federal law.
 Watch the video below for information on the decrease, and follow this link to more information.

 Food Stamp Challenge Concludes with DC Council Resolution Opposing SNAP Cuts and Advocacy on the Hill (October 16, 2012)

 D.C.
 Hunger Solutions joins with AARP DC Volunteers, the Greater Washington Urban League, and AARP Legal Counsel for the Elderly to Fight Senior Hunger